 What Are Electronic Gold Receipts?

 Electronic Gold Receipts are depository gold receipts held in Demat accounts and traded in stock exchanges like dematerialised stocks.
-Simply put , it is an electronic receipt based on deposits of physical gold regulated by SEBI.
+In simple words, it is an electronic receipt based on deposits of physical gold regulated by SEBI

-The trading takes place primarily in three phases—conversion of physical gold to EGRs, trading of EGRs and conversion of EGR to physical gold.
+The trading occurs primarily in three phases—conversion of physical gold to EGRs, trading of EGRs and conversion of EGR to physical gold.
 Investors who want to buy EGRs can do so using their Demat account.
 The process is similar to purchasing stocks on BSE.

 BSE has introduced two variants of EGR, 995 (with 99.5% purity) and 999 (with 99.9% purity).
 Currently, these are available in multiples of 1 g, 10 g and 100 g.
-The stock exchange has plans to introduce variants on the basis of denominations ranging from 1 gram to 1 kg to fulfil the financial requirements of people in different income groups.
+The stock exchange has plans to introduce variants based on denominations ranging from 1 gram to 1 kg to fulfil the financial requirements of people in different income groups.

 Though EGR clearing and settlement is overlooked by clearing corporations, just like equities, futures and options, it would need a multi-level interaction of vaults, banks, retailers and others.